 Entry and Exit

-The Australian Department of Home Affairs provides that Singapore citizens visiting for short-term tourism or business may apply online for the Electronic Travel Authority (visa subclass 601) before their travels.
+The Australian Department of Home Affairs provides that Singapore citizens visiting for short-term tourism or business may apply for the Electronic Travel Authority (visa subclass 601) via the ETA app (from Apple Store (Apple) or Google Play Store (Android)) before their travels.
 The ETA, if granted, will be valid for one year and will allow Singapore citizens to visit multiple times for up to 90 days per visit.
 Singapore citizens may also apply for a Long Validity Visitor visa (visa subclass 600) at the Australian Visa Application Centre (AVAC) in Singapore.
 Applicants must provide their personal biometric identifiers when they apply for the visa.
 The visa, if granted, will be valid for six years and will allow Singapore citizens to visit multiple times for up to 90 days per visit.
 As visa requirements often change at short notice, we advise you to contact your travel agency, or the Australian High Commission in Singapore for up-to-date information.

 Australia commits to strict biosecurity policies to protect its unique environment and its human, animal and plant health.
 Before you arrive in Australia, you will be given an Incoming Passenger Card.
 You must mark “YES” on your card if you are carrying, on your person, in your luggage or carry-on, goods that may pose a biosecurity risk, such as plant material, animal products, certain food, traditional medicine or herbs and wooden articles.
 You must declare honestly as false or misleading declaration is a serious offence in Australia.
 For more information on biosecurity, you may visit the Department of Agriculture and Water Resources website.

 Visitors or long-term stayers in Australia must ensure they do not overstay beyond their given visa period.
 Overstaying is taken very seriously by the Australian Border Force and may also result in difficulties for future visits to Australia.
-Hence, if you intend to stay longer than the period granted on your visa, or find out that your visa has expired, you must seek advice from the nearest Department of Immigration and Border Protection office.
+Hence, if you intend to stay longer than the period granted on your visa, or find out that your visa has expired, you must seek advice from the nearest Department of Home Affairs office.
 Further information and guidance can be found on the Australian Border Force website.

 Safety and Security